 - Safety check.
 Even the most active older adult needs to be mindful of potential hazards around the home.
 The risk of falls increases with age, as does the likelihood of being injured in a fire.
 Make time to conduct a quick safety sweep of your home or hire an occupational therapist to do it for you.

 - Purposeful life.
-When you leave the working world behind, having freedom to do as you please is exciting at first.
+When you leave the working world behind, having the freedom to do as you please is exciting at first.
 Over time, however, it can lead to bad habits.
 Spending too much time watching television is one.
 After you give yourself a little time to relax, find a few meaningful ways to spend your days.
 Take a class.
 Volunteer at your church.
 Start your own business.

 - Focus on fitness.
 Core strength, stamina, balance, and flexibility keep you feeling fit.
 They also help to prevent falls.
 Once you retire, make a point of exploring fitness programs.
 Try a chair yoga class or Tai Chi.
 Join your local YMCA and swim in a heated pool a few times a week.